 Skip to main content

-The Securosys REST API, encapsulated within a Docker container, seamlessly interfaces with Primus HSM clusters and CloudsHSM, providing a versatile, language-agnostic solution for robust hardware security module (HSM) integration.
+The Securosys REST API, encapsulated within a Docker container, seamlessly interfaces with Primus HSM clusters and CloudHSM, providing a versatile, language-agnostic solution for robust hardware security module (HSM) integration.
 This API serves as a bridge for secure key management, enabling cryptographic operations such as signing and encryption with the highest level of protection.
 Leveraging the power of HSMs, it ensures the confidentiality and integrity of sensitive data, making it an indispensable tool for applications demanding advanced security measures.

 How it works

 The Rest-API, deployed as a Docker container, establishes a direct connection to a single HSM partition (User), enabling secure cryptographic operations.
 To enhance scalability and distribute the workload, multiple Docker containers can communicate with a shared HSM partition, facilitating effective load balancing.
-Additionally, the Rest-API's flexible architecture supports a 1:n configuration, allowing one API interface (one Docker container) to connect with multiple HSMs or partitions using JWT-Token's for authentication, while a second container manages states and credential informations in a dedicated database for comprehensive system management.
+Additionally, the Rest-API's flexible architecture supports a 1:n configuration, allowing one API interface (one Docker container) to connect with multiple HSMs or partitions using JWT-Token's for authentication, while a second container manages states and credential information in a dedicated database for comprehensive system management.

 • create an RSA Key